evilbyt3/hakbrain/content/write-ups/htb/time.md

 ## Overview

 This box is a Linux one.
 For the initial foothold you need to exploit a bug within the Jackson library for deserializing **JSON's** leading to a SSRF which can leverage a RCE.
 Once on the box a simple classic enumeration reveals a root bash script with read/write access.
-Consequenlty, just importing your pub **SSH** key into the `authorized_keys` file will grant access to root.
+Consequently, just importing your pub **SSH** key into the `authorized_keys` file will grant access to root.

 ## Enumeration